leeweiming3/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

-### EditJob command
+### edit_job command
-The EditJob command allows the recruiters to edit the details (job title, description, vacancy) for a particular job at a specified index from the displayed job list.
-Given below is an example usage scenario and how the EditJob mechanism behaves at each step.
+The edit_job command allows the recruiters to edit the details (job title, description, vacancy) for a particular job at a specified index from the displayed job list.
+Given below is an example usage scenario and how the edit_job mechanism behaves at each step.

 Step 1.
-The user launches the application for the first time.
-The `HireHub` will be initialized with the initial address book state.
+The user launches the application for the first time. `HireHub` will be initialized with the initial address book state.

 Step 2.
 The user types `edit_job 2 d/Good at OOP` to change the description of the job at index 2 to `Good at OOP`.
 This input is passed as an argument to `MainWindow#executeCommand(String)`, which subsequently calls `LogicManager#execute(String)`, which subsequently calls `AddressBookParser#parseCommand(String)`, which then calls `EditJobCommandParser#parse(String)`.